-As well as being thoroughly enjoyable for pupils, Drum-It! features our drumming and didgeridoo sessions.
-These can greatly complement and enhance existing music curriculum provisions and offer cross-curricular opportunities.
+As well as being thoroughly enjoyable for pupils, Drum-It! offers either a drumming or a didgeridoo workshop.
+A workshop can greatly complement and enhance existing music curriculum provisions and offer cross-curricular opportunities.

 All instruments are provided along with a specialist music service tutor.
 Schools need to simply provide an appropriate space and organise timetables, and we encourage class teachers to learn alongside their pupils.
 We can work with a range of different classes across the day, or more intensively with a smaller number of groups.

 - are at the subsidised price of £175 for a full day (actual cost £259.32)

 - must be booked for a full day

 - require a member of the teaching staff to remain with the group at all times.